Animals That Start With K are some of the most fascinating creatures in the world.

 6. Keeled Earless Lizard

-The Keeled Earless Lizard is one of the animals that start with K that can be found in the Southwestern United States and Mexico.
+The Keeled Earless Lizard is one of the animals that start with K and can be found in the Southwestern United States and Mexico.
 It is a small, semi-fossorial species with a total length of up to 4.5 inches.
 Its color is tan to gray with distinct dark crossbands on the back and sides and a lighter yellowish belly.

 7. Knight Anole